 Workshops take place both virtually via zoom as well as in person around the Portland metro area.
 Topics can include educational sessions on common issues facing those confronted with a breast cancer diagnosis, such as lymphedema, sex after cancer, mindfulness strategies, and new research.
 Other workshops such as kayaking, gardening, & forest bathing are designed to nurture the spirit and physical body.
 To register for workshops, please visit our registration page.
 For more information, contact our Programs Coordinator, Aimee Berg at 503.598.8048 or via email at aimee.berg@breastfriends.

 Preparing for surgery or starting a new treatment?

 This is an opportunity to “meet” others who understand where you are, find support, ask questions and build community!
+Here is some information on self advocacy from a recent workshop that was held.
 Whether you’ve recently been diagnosed or you’re finishing up treatment – you are welcome to join us!
 We meet on the 2nd and 4th Tuesday of each month at 6:30pm via Zoom.

-Hosted by 2 Breast Friends staff members who are also survivors!
+Hosted by a Breast Friends Staff member and volunteer who are also survivors!

-Please check our calendar for the next date and to find the zoom link or contact Alyssa – alyssabeyer@
+Please check our calendar for the next date and contact Allison Hancock firstname.lastname@example.org.

 No registration required

 Adventure Warrior Program